amkhlv/usr/share/notes/server/ssh.md

 Local port forwarding
 ---------------------

+This creates __outgoing tunnel__ .
+This means that LOCAL, _i.e._ outgoing, port on my machine gets positioned on some remote machine (as if my computer grows a huge appendage).
+In other words "local port forwarding" means "the forwarding of a local port".

     ssh -L 9000:forbidden.com:80 myname@my-vps-server.com

 This opens up the blocked website `forbidden.com` through a remote server `my-vps-server.com`.
-In particular, if I want to access some service on that very server `my-vps-server.com`
-(e.g. `PostgreSQL` port 5432):
+In particular, if I want to access some service on that very server `my-vps-server.com` (e.g. `PostgreSQL` port 5432):

     ssh -L 9000:localhost:5432 myname@my-vps-server.com